Research Fellow in Experimental Particle Physics – ATLAS Flavour Physics Ref 20411

 Hours: full time or part time hours considered up to a maximum of 1FTE.

 Requests for flexible working options will be considered (subject to business need).

-Contract: fixed term for 28 months, with possibility of extension based on funds availability
+Contract: fixed term until 30th of September 2025, with possibility of extension based on funds availability

 Salary: starting at £36,333 to £43,155 per annum

 Placed on: 10 August 2023.